mqAncientHistory/cityOfRome/_Blogs/Apollo/2018-10-27-ApolloBlog.md

 </p>

 {% include lightbox.html
 caption="*Figure 3.* Ruins of the Temple of Apollo Medicus/Sosianus with the remains of the Theatre of Marcellus in the background.
-By [Xerones](https://www.flickr.com/photos/50835495@N00/7228967), used under CC BY-SA 2.0." image="Apollo/ApolloMedicus.png" width="527" height="397" %}
+Photo by [Xerones](https://www.flickr.com/photos/50835495@N00/7228967), used under CC BY-SA 2.0." image="Apollo/ApolloMedicus.png" width="527" height="397" %}